 This document may contain material from IETF Documents or IETF Contributions published or made publicly available before November 10, 2008.
 The person(s) controlling the copyright in some of this material may not have granted the IETF Trust the right to allow modifications of such material outside the IETF Standards Process.
 Without obtaining an adequate license from the person(s) controlling the copyright in such materials, this document may not be modified outside the IETF Standards Process, and derivative works of it may not be created outside the IETF Standards Process, except to format it for publication as an RFC or to translate it into languages other than English.

-This specification uses the Augmented Backus-Naur Form (ABNF) notation of [RFC5234] with the list rule extension defined in Section 1.2 of [Part1].
+This specification uses the Augmented Backus-Naur Form (ABNF) notation of [RFC5234] with a list extension, defined in Section 7 of [RFC7230], that allows for compact definition of comma-separated lists using a '#' operator (similar to how the '*' operator indicates repetition).
 Appendix C describes rules imported from other documents.
-Appendix D shows the collected ABNF with the list rule expanded.
+Appendix D shows the collected grammar with all list operators expanded to standard ABNF notation.¶

-Since representation data is transferred in payloads as a sequence of octets, a byte range is a meaningful substructure for any representation transferable over HTTP (Section 3 of [Part2]).
-We define the "bytes" range unit for expressing subranges of the data's octet sequence.¶
+Since representation data is transferred in payloads as a sequence of octets, a byte range is a meaningful substructure for any representation transferable over HTTP (Section 3 of [RFC7231]).
+The "bytes" range unit is defined for expressing subranges of the data's octet sequence.¶

 bytes-unit = "bytes"

-A byte range operation MAY specify a single range of bytes, or a set of ranges within a single representation.¶
+A byte-range request can specify a single range of bytes or a set of ranges within a single representation.¶

 byte-ranges-specifier = bytes-unit "=" byte-range-set byte-range-set = 1#( byte-range-spec / suffix-byte-range-spec ) byte-range-spec = first-byte-pos "-" [ last-byte-pos ] first-byte-pos = 1*DIGIT last-byte-pos = 1*DIGIT